uintdev/uintdev/README.md

-# Hello
+# Hello 👋

-I am a software developer and graphic designer, among other things.
+I'm a full-stack software developer, graphic designer, reverse engineer.. among a relatively long list of other things.
-I build software that simplifies tasks while maintaining the focus of being performant, robust, and modern.
-That, while getting to know existing and new technologies along the way.

 Website and blog: https://uint.dev/